wp-plugins/grand-media/readme.txt

 TODO List:

-*   More modules for creating galleries
+*   More modules for creating photo gallery, audio playlist, video playlist
 *   Easily add to Post audio and video files with tags related to post tags
 *   Import from/to Wordpress Media Library
 *   Intergration with social services